bsidestlv/bsidestlv.com/content/_index.md

 {{% jumbo img="/images/backgrounds/back-0.jpg" imgLabel="BSidesTLV 2020" %}}

-## BSidesTLV 2020 - Cyberpunk Edition!
+## BSidesTLV 2020 - Hybrid Edition!
-The future is already here - it's just not evenly distributed..
+The time has come for us to go hybrid, gather together and share our knowledge,

+We are excited to announce that BSidesTLV 2020 will take place in hybrid format!

 ## July 2nd, 2020